-- Where – a school’s network is vast and likely covers classrooms, dining areas, sports facilities and boarding houses.
-The ability to apply different filtering policies based on the physical location of a user can give powerful controls to the school, such as allowing access to games only from specific places.
+A school’s network is vast and likely covers classrooms, dining areas, sports facilities and for independent schools – boarding houses.
+The ability to apply differing filtering policies based on the physical location of a user can give powerful controls to the school, such as allowing access to games only from specific places.

 If you have a question or would like to arrange a demonstration of the UK’s No.1 Web Filter, please get in touch.
 We’d be delighted to help.